Liga Premier de México

 Liga Premier is a professional association football league in Mexico and the third level of the Mexican football league system.
-Formerly named as Segunda División de México (1950–2017).
-It has 51 participating clubs, divided into two series (Serie A with 41 clubs in 3 groups and Serie B with 10 clubs in a single group).
-The season consists of a single tournament, which is held from August to May and the champions are decided by a final phase.
-The winners of Serie A are crowned as the official Liga Premier champions, and the winners of Serie B are the secondary champions of the division.
+Formerly known as Segunda División de México (1950–2017).
+The league is contested by 48 participating clubs, organized into three subdivisions (Primera Premier with 18 clubs, Premier A with 20 clubs and Premier B with 10 clubs).
+The season consists of an annual tournament, and the champions are decided by a final knockout phase in each subdivision.
+The winners of Primera Premier are crowned Liga Premier champions, the winners of Premier A and Premier B are the secondary champions of the league.

+The league has held 101 editions.
+The inaugural edition was the 1950–51 season, with Zacatepec crowned as the first champions.

-Serie B clubs and teams affiliated with clubs from the highest divisions, which are known as "filiales" are not eligible for promotion to Liga de Expansión MX.
+From 1950 to 1994, it was the second level of Mexican football.
+Premier A clubs, Premier B clubs and teams affiliated with clubs from the highest levels, which are known as "filiales" are not eligible for promotion.

-Zacatepec is the most successful club with 5 titles, followed by Irapuato, Tampico Madero and Universidad del Fútbol with 4 titles each.
-In all, sixty-four clubs have won the Liga Premier at least once.
+Sixty-six clubs have won the title at least once.
+Zacatepec is the most successful club with five titles, Irapuato, Tampico Madero and Universidad del Fútbol with four titles each, Loros UdeC, Atlas, Alacranes de Durango and Pachuca Juniors with three titles each.